grezniczek/unanswered/README.md

 ### `@N-UNANSWERED`

 This is the primary action tag.
-All others are used in conjunction with it (i.e., on the same field) to fine-tune the module’s behavior or enable additional features.
+All others are used in conjunction with it, on the same field or on other fields, to fine-tune the module’s behavior or enable additional features.

 `@N-UNANSWERED` counts the number of unanswered fields on a data entry form or survey page and writes the result into the field where it is applied.
 This field must be of type '**Text Box**' with validation set to '**Integer**'.